Thewbi/IceStick_Lattice/UART_TX_over_USB/README.md

 apio drivers --ftdi-enable
 ```

+In Zadig:
-In Zadig: Options > List all Devices
+* Options > List all Devices
-Find "Dual RS232-HS (Interface 0)"
+* Find "Dual RS232-HS (Interface 0)"
-select the libusbk (v3.0.7.0) driver from the drop-down and click "Replace Driver"
+* Select the libusbk (v3.0.7.0) driver from the drop-down and click "Replace Driver"
-"The driver was installed successfully!" > Close
+* "The driver was installed successfully!" > Close
 ```
 apio system --lsftdi
 ```